Should CBD Oil Be Refrigerated?

 MCT oil is the cleanest in terms of allergies and coconut oil.

-Also, it's very important these days that olive oil be sourced in California due to issues outside the US in terms of purity.
+Also, it's very important these days that olive oil is sourced in California due to issues outside the US in terms of purity.

-You can learn more on that in our Should CBD Taken With Food article.
+You can learn more about that in our Should CBD Taken With Food article.